DaveR27/HackTheBoxStartingPointAndAcademy/academy/junior_pen_test/getting_started.md

 * confidentiality, integrity, and availability of data," or the CIA triad
 * As previously discussed, banner grabbing is a useful technique to fingerprint a service quickly.
 Often a service will look to identify itself by displaying a banner once a connection is initiated.
 * As previously discussed, banner grabbing is a useful technique to fingerprint a service quickly.
 Often a service will look to identify itself by displaying a banner once a connection is initiated. nmap and nc can do this
+* When performing service scanning, we will often run into web servers running on ports 80 and 443

 Step | Explanation
 -----|-------------